ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "bcc-mills-emily" "800" /%}}
 {{% fig "1921-12-18-bcc-mills-emily" "800" /%}}

 Emily continued to be involved in temperance into the 1900's, and for some period of time, she was a member of the Women's Christian Temperance Union, along with her step-mother Hannah.
 This is almost certainly unknowable now, but I have wondered if Hannah was introduced to Edward through the Emily's involvement with temperance.
 This may also be how Emily knew Ellen Gould.
-It is interesting to note that the Brookton chapter of the W. C. T. U. was organized in 1907—the year of Emily Mills' and Jessie (Shurter) Brewer's baptism—and that Jessie is also active in the W. C. T. U.
+It is interesting to note that the Brookton chapter of the W.C.T.U. was organized in 1907—the year of Emily Mills' and Jessie (Shurter) Brewer's baptism—and that Jessie is also active in the W.C.T.U.

 {{% fig "temperance/1917-wctu-directory-p8" "500" /%}}